• Skip to main content

 Navigate This Article

-• 1.5 Steak Fajita Salad Tips & Tricks
+My Steak Fajita Salad

-How to Cook a Steak in a Cast Iron Skillet
+Cooking a Steak in a Cast Iron Skillet

-The best cut of steak to cook in a cast-iron skillet is the New York Strip and luckily enough they have been on sale lately.
-We don’t eat beef too often but when we do I like to pair it with a salad because the beef is heavy and serving it with a salad balances the meal.
+The best cut of steak to cook in a cast-iron skillet is the New York Strip, and fortunately, it was on sale when I checked the store.
+We don’t eat beef too often, but when we do, I like to pair it with a salad because the meat is heavy, and serving it with a salad balances the meal.
 One strip is enough for a giant salad to serve 3-4 people.
-Here is how I cook my New York Strip and the salad I love to pair it with!

-• 1 New York Strip Steak
+• 1 New York Strip steak

 • Salt